-Column Description Sample Contains sample names.
+C1- Description Section Se Sample Contains sample names.
 Each 10x channel should have a unique sample name.
-Reference Provides the reference genome used by Cell Ranger for each 10x channel.
+Sample name can salve contains should have a unique sample name.
+Reference name can only contain characters from [a-zA-Z0-9].
+Keierenee Provides the reference genome used by Cell Ranger for each 10x channel.
 The elements in the reference column can be either Google bucket URLs to reference tarballs or keywords such as GRCh38-2020-A .
-A full list of available keywords is included in each of the following data type sections (e.g. sc/snRNA-seq) below.
+A full list of available keywords is included in each of the following data type section (e.g. sc/snRNA-seq) below.
 Flowcell Indicates the Google bucket URLs of uploaded BCL folders.
 If starts with FASTQ files, this should be Google bucket URLs of uploaded FASTQ folders.
 The FASTQ folders should contain one subfolder for each sample in the flowcell with the sample name as the subfolder name.
 Each subfolder contains FASTQ files for that sample.
 Lane Tells which lanes the sample was pooled into.
 Can be either single lane (e.g. 8) or a range (e.g. 7-8) or all (e.g. ).
 Index Sample index (e.g. SI-GA-A12).
 Chemistry Describes the 10x chemistry used for the sample.
 This column is optional.
-DataType Describes the data type of the sample - rna, vdj, adt, crispr, atac. rna refers to gene expression data (cellranger count), vdj refers to V(D)J data (cellranger vdj), adt refers to antibody tag data, which can be either CITE-Seq, cell-hashing, or nucleus-hashing, crispr refers to Perturb-seq guide tag data, atac refers to scATAC-Seq data (cellranger-atac count), This column is optional and the default data type is rna .
-FeatureBarco deFile Google bucket urls pointing to feature barcode files for rna , adt and crispr data.
+DataType Describes the data type of the sample - rna, vdj, cieseq, hashing, cmo, crispr, atac. rna refers to gene expression data (cellranger count), vdj refers to V(D)J data (cellranger vdj), citeseq refers to CITE-Seq tag data, hashing refers to cell-hashing or nucleus-hashing tag data, cmo refers to cell multiplexing oligos used in 10x Genomics' CellPlex assay, crispr refers to Perturb-seq guide tag data, atac refers to scATAC-Seq data (cellranger-atac count), This column is optional and the default data type is rna . adt , which refers to either citeseq or hashing , is obsoleted.
+For compatibility reasons, users can still use this data type.
+But it will be removed in future releases.
+FeatureBarco deFile Google bucket urls pointing to feature barcode files for rna , citeseq , hashing , cmo and crispr data.
 Features can be either targeted genes for targeted gene expression analysis, antibody for CITE-Seq, cell-hashing, nucleus-hashing or gRNA for Perburb-seq.
-This column is only required for targeted gene expression analysis (rna), CITE-Seq, cell-hashing, nucleus-hashing (adt) and Perturb-seq (crispr).
+If cmo data is analyzed separately using cumulus_feature_barcoding , file format should follow the guide in Feature barcoding assays section, otherwise follow the guide in Single-cell multiomics section.
+This column is only required for targeted gene expression analysis ( rna ), CITE-Seq ( citeseq ), cell-hashing or nucleus-hashing ( hashing ), CellPlex ( cmo ) and Perturb-seq ( crispr ).